 Providing it is a saloon car that complies with the Motorsport UK Blue Book, all cars are welcome to compete in the BARC Saloon Series.

-Further structure will be added to the category in 2019 with two classes being introduced; Class A for cars that are over two litres and all forced induction cars, and Class B for those competing in normally aspirated machinery up to two litres.
+The series run two classes, both of which have been introduced recently.
+Class A for cars that are over two litres and all forced induction cars, and Class B for those competing in normally aspirated machinery up to two litres.

 Showcasing the very best Civics, Accords, Integras and more duking it out on the same piece of tarmac, the single-manufacturer has undergone a raft of different set of regulations down the years – all aimed at ensuring the racing is as competitive and cost-effective as possible.